oracle/node-oracledb/INSTALL.md

 Review the generic [prerequisites](#prerequisites).

-The pre-built binaries were built on macOS Mojave, 10.14.6.
+The pre-built binaries were built on macOS Mojave 10.14.6.

 Oracle Instant Client libraries are required on macOS.
 Note that Oracle Instant Client 19c and earlier are not supported on macOS Catalina 10.15: you will need